 - Working with children in schools

-Now we have a better understanding of what occupational therapy is, let’s delve into what is Paediatiric Occupational Therapy?
+Now we have a better understanding of what occupational therapy is, let’s delve into what is Paediatric Occupational Therapy?

 What is Paediatric Occupational Therapy?

-Paediatric Occupational Therapists are OTs who have experience working with children.
+Paediatric OTs are OTs who have experience working with children.
 You will often see Paediatric OTs in the clinic, homes and schools.
+They work with children, youth and adults who are important in their life such as parents, educators, and support workers.

 What skills can OTs help with?

-Paediatric Occupational Therapists can provide assessment, therapy and consultation around:
+Paediatric OTs can provide assessment, therapy and consultation around:

-- Child development including is your child meeting developmental milestones and what are the next milestones for your child\
+Including is your child meeting developmental milestones and what are the next milestones for your child.

-- Gross motor skills, including hand eye coordination and core strength
+Gross motor skills including hand-eye coordination and core strength and larger body movements.

-- Play And Social Skills.
 These skills are needed for social development with peers.
+Play is the absolute best way for children to learn

-- Self-Care or activities for daily living include activities which help with looking after oneself.
+Self-care includes activities that help with looking after oneself.
 These include toileting, dressing, and eating.

-- Executive Functioning are cognitive skills such as maintaining attention in class, memory, problem solving and planning skills.
+Executive Functioning is cognitive skills such as maintaining attention in class, organisational skills, memory, problem-solving, and planning skills.

 How can Paediatric Occupational Therapy help my child?

-- Help your child develop their fine motor skill so they can open containers, button their shirts, tie their shoelaces, pick up objects, and pick up a pencil to draw and write.
+- Help your child develop their fine motor skills so they can open containers, button their shirts, tie their shoelaces, pick up objects, and pick up a pencil to draw and write.

-- Help your child develop skills to socialise with others and develop friendships.
+- Help develop your child’s skills to socialise with others and develop friendships.

 - Work with parents and/or teachers to offer strategies to best support their children at school at home.